 The 2018 financial year began slowly in the Jungfraujoch segment.
 Due to heavy gales in January, operation was significantly affected for a total of ten days with partial or complete closures.
 From 1 January to 15 February 2018, 46,392 guests visited the Top of Europe, which is a decline of 24.0 per cent versus the previous record year.
 However, the Jungfrau Railway Group currently registers a good booking status for the current financial year.

 For the winter sports segment, the positive start to the season was also noticeably overshadowed by numerous cancelled days in January 2018 following heavy gales.
 The winter sport business continues to be challenging.
 Despite an early start, a strong season is not to be expected overall.

 To fight the downward trend in winter sports, Jungfrau Railways continues to focus on improving quality.
-With the planned V-Cableway project, travel times are to be greatly shortened with a direct connection to public transport, as well as the creation of facilities of international standard.
-They expect to obtain the building permit from the Federal Office of Transport (FOT) by the end of April 2018, which means that the timely commissioning of the new Grindelwald-Männlichen gondola cableway is guaranteed by the end of December 2019.
+With the planned V-Cableway project, travel times with a direct connection to public transport should be hugely shortened and facilities of an international standard created.
+They expect to receive planning permission from the Federal Office of Transport (FOT) by the end of April 2018, thus ensuring the timely commissioning of the new Grindelwald-Männlichen aerial gondola at the end of December 2019.